ZiadJ/knockoutjs-reactor/README.md

         }
     };

-Or we could use the following code instead:
+Or we could use the following instead:

     this.data = ko.observable().reactTo({ this.params.name(), this.params.surname }, function (params, trigger) {
         ...